 - Easy access to beautiful outdoor spaces and parks.

-- A variety of restaurants, convenience to I-40, and safe environment are all significant perks of living in this pretty suburban neighborhood.
+- A variety of restaurants, convenience to I-40, and a safe environment are all significant perks of living in this pretty suburban neighborhood.

-- Residents who balk at anything longer than a 15 minute commute should reconsider residing in Bellevue.
+- Residents who balk at anything longer than a 15-minute commute should reconsider residing in Bellevue.

 - Although this area is priced well for families, unfortunately its schools are not the most well-known or highly-rated.